Teams and Committees

 Ministry Visioning Team

-Members (4): 1 Board member, 2 Board appointees made in consultation with the Team Leader Council; staff representation from the Minister or a Ministry-focused staff member.
+Members: The Board appoints members in consultation with the Team Leaders Council.
+The Team should also have staff representation from the Minister or a Ministry-focused staff member.

 Charge: